tw-in-js/twind/README.md

   Because twind is generating CSS during runtime there is no restriction to which directives variants can be applied.

-- Most pseudo classes can be uses as variant or `group-*` variant
+- Most pseudo classes can be used as variant or `group-*` variant

   Unknown variants (not listed in [core variants](https://github.com/tw-in-js/twind/blob/main/src/twind/variants.ts)) are assumed to be [pseudo classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes).